Grande silenzio, Il

 From The Spaghetti Western Database

 The Great Silence (Il Grande Silenzio: Italy, France 1968) was directed by Sergio Corbucci and is one of the very few spaghetti westerns that take place in the snow.
 The film stars Klaus Kinski, Jean-Louis Trintignant, Vonetta McGee and Frank Wolff.
-Ranks 4th on our Top 20.
+The movie currently ranks 4th on our Top 20.

 - Runtime: 105 min